 We live in a fairly old house on the top of a hill surrounded by cleared farmland.
-While the location offers privacy and incredible views all year round, we also deal with bitter cold winter winds with nothing to block them.
-Despite the house being well insulated, these cold air currents found their way inside and left us with a cold and drafty house.
+While the location offers privacy and incredible views all year round, we also deal with bitter cold winter winds that find their way into our drafty home.
+Despite the house being well insulated, these cold air currents left us feeling a cold draft in the house.

-I hate being cold, so I went on a mission to find budget friendly ideas to stop the cold drafts in our house.
-Through trial and error, I found some quick and easy solutions to draft proof our home and keep it toasty warm without breaking the bank.
-As an extra bonus, it’s also cooler in the summer!
+I hate being cold, so I went on a mission to find budget friendly drafty house solutions to stop the cold drafts in our house and improve energy efficiency.
+Through trial and error, I found some quick and easy solutions to draft proof our home and keep it warm without breaking the bank.
+As an extra bonus, it’s now also cooler in the summer!

 As an Amazon Associate I earn from qualifying purchases.
 This means if you click on a link and buy something I’ve recommended, I get a small commission at no additional cost to you.
 You can see my full Disclosure Policy here

 Hot air rises and cold air sinks, so the house drafts you feel are the vacuum effect of the cold air rushing up to replace the warm air that is being sucked out of the open cracks, gaps and holes in your home.
 These openings can usually be found around drafty doors and windows.

 But that’s not the only place the cold air sneaks in.
 That cold draft in the house can also come in around plumbing and electrical outlets, or light fixtures and exhaust fans – basically anywhere there’s even a tiny hole or gap can leave you with draft walls.

 Fireplace chimneys are also notorious for sucking warm air out of your home.
 Cold drafts at floor level can be caused by gaps in floorboards or baseboards over unheated crawl spaces, garages or basements.

 Nonexistent or deteriorated insulation is also a common reason for drafts and increased energy bills.